What software is right for you

 Still being just as good, Norton Premium is by far just as powerful, if not more.
 It rarely ever bothers you and the biggest advantage is the background scans that you never know is happening.
 One of the biggest failures by Norton was the removal of the Identity Safe feature which allowed you to save all your passwords.
 Now it is a standalone product called Norton Password Manager but you still have to have Norton installed on your computer where you access it through the cloud.

-Free versions of antivirus are good to get you out of trouble but they truly free?
+Free versions of antivirus are good to get you out of trouble but are they truly free?
 No matter what you think, they are making money by having a "Track you browser habits" installed and from here, they sell it to other companies.
 Other areas like "Secure Search" which is actually a toolbar, changing your homepage so it goes to their page where advertising is rampant, installing junkware files to urge you to buy their "Other" products.
-Years ago, they were great but today, they are simply a junkware program.
+Years ago, they were great but today, they are simply a junkware programs.
 To save you the hassle, download Malwarebytes Free and see how that handles your surfing.
 If you are satisfied, then we recommend you buy the pro version.

 For the best protection, Denlyn Computers recommends Kaspersky Internet Security